GLOBAL MARKETS-China shares hit 7-mth high; world yields keep falling

 Yields on British 10-year gilts have more than halved to all-time lows of 53 basis points (bps), having been up at 1.39 percent just before the Brexit vote.

 That has pulled down rates right across Europe.
-German Bunds were at a deeply sub zero -0.16 percent ahead of U.S. trading and Spanish yields were comfortably under 1 percent at 0.92 percent having falling over 60 bps in the last couple of months.
+German Bunds were at a deeply sub zero -0.17 percent as the week got under way and Spanish yields were comfortably under 1 percent at 0.92 percent having falling over 60 bps in the last couple of months.

 The plunge in returns on bonds has made equities look more attractive in comparison.
 The Dow, S&P 500 and Nasdaq all made record closing highs last week for the first time since 1999.
 Emerging market stocks have surged by almost a third since mid January.